 Q: How do I request a sample or place an order for your products?

-Q: How can I obtain a data sheet, specifications, or an MSDS for one of your products?
+Q: How can I obtain a data sheet, specifications, Certificate of Analysis, or Safety Data Sheet for one of your products?

-1. Going to our website and choosing the product information option.
+A: You can obtain sample formularies through our website by choosing the product information option.

 Q: Are your Lubrajel(R) products animal derived?
 BSE (Bovine Spongiform Encephalopathy) free?

 A: Our Lubrajel products are not animal derived.
 They are comprised of synthetic and/or vegetable material and are, therefore, BSE free.

 Q: What are the benefits to using Lubrajel in my products?

 A: There are many different benefits to using Lubrajel including superior moisturization of the skin, water soluble emolliency and rheology modification.
 Lubrajel may also be used as a general medical lubricant in a variety of applications.

 Q: How safe are your Lubrajel products?

 A: Lubrajel is characterized as having an excellent toxicological profile.
 It has an oral LD 50 greater than 5 grams per kilogram, it is not irritating to the skin, eyes, or mucous membrane tissue and is not a sensitizer.